Welcome to Dr. Nelson's

 Here is the fingertip at 5 weeks.
 Note that the old fingernail is beginning to fall off

-and the skin graft is black, is starting to fall off, and looks dead.
+is starting to fall off, and looks dead.
 It is not!

 Note also that the contracting wound has pulled in normal skin from the far side of the finger.